lukasoppermann/veare-pre-next/storage/app/articles/150902-building-a-blog-with-laravel.md

 ```

 ## Heed this warning
 For brevity, this code is reduced to the bare minimum.
 You can use it for your own blog, but it is extremely unstable.
 If an article has a wrong name format, everything might break down.
-We will look into making this system more stable, secure and useful, but this is enought to get you started.
+We will look into making this system more stable, secure and useful, but this is enough to get you started.
 Since you control the system, you can make sure to not break it.

-<h2 id="a-blog-in-progress">Sidenote: a blog in progess ...</h2>
+<h2 id="a-blog-in-progress">Sidenote: a blog in progress ...</h2>
  am actually build this blog by exactly the same model.
 I started with a very basic version, just like outlined above and I am adding to it all the time.
 I got frustrated with not publishing anything because of all the hassle associated with it.
 Now I can just writing markdown files and only concentrate on the content, which works very well for me.